 Details on the research project:

 The student will receive a $3,500 stipend split in two installments.
 The first $1,750 will be awarded after the first month of the internship and the final installment of $1,750 will be sent after the student has submitted their final research paper to the AEHAP office.
+In addition, the scholar's travel costs and registration fee to attend the NEHA conference will be reimbursed.
 The sponsoring faculty member will receive a $500 stipend after the final paper is submitted.
-This stipend covers overseeing the applicant’s internship, written report, research project and final report.
+This stipend covers overseeing the applicant's internship, written report, research project and final report.

 How to Apply: The applicant should submit the following:

-(1) A cover letter explaining your qualifications and a proposed plan for executing the research project.
+- A cover letter explaining your qualifications and a proposed plan for executingthe research project.

-(3) A letter from your Supervisor, Advisor or Professor indicating their agreement to assist in your research.
+- A letter from your Supervisor, Advisor or Professor indicating their agreement to assist in your research and preparation.

 - A brief statement on what environmental health and public health courses you will have completed prior to the start of the internship.